 “A few of us shared a flat and it was nice to learn that, while from different countries, we had a lot of similar school and other experiences,” she said.

-Zeeb received her Associate in Arts degree and recently graduated from Illinois State University with a bachelor’s degree in Elementary Education.
-In 2016, she enjoyed an internship at Morton Arboretum and will work there in 2017 as an instructor in the Summer Science Camp.
+Zeeb received her Associate in Arts degree and then graduated from Illinois State University with a bachelor’s degree in Elementary Education.
+In 2016, she enjoyed an internship at Morton Arboretum and worked there in 2017 as an instructor in the Summer Science Camp.
 She also is a first grade teacher at Chesterbrook Academy in Naperville and is working as a summer school third grade teacher for Naperville Community Unit District 203.

 She advises others considering College of DuPage to choose it.

 “It’s worth it.
 You get the college experience, you get the friends, and you get to be a part of an encouraging community greater than yourself.
 Not only will you not be another face in the crowd, but you’ll know your professors and be a part of a classroom where everyone knows your name.”

 (630) 942-3000 (Student Services)